JVital2013/vitality-goes/docs/scripts.md

 Cleanup-EmwinText.sh solves the problem by compressing all of yesterday's EMWIN text files into a ZIP folder.
 This script should be configured to run every day between 1600-2330 UTC.

-### Delete-Old.sh
+### Delete-Old-Goestools.sh
 * *Set `abiSrcDir` and `emwinSrcDir` in scriptconfig.ini before running*

 Delete-Old.sh deletes all ABI, EMWIN, NWS, and admin text files that are older than 2 weeks old.
 I run this on my ground station manually after I verify my offline archives are up-to-date.
+This version is for data coming from goestools.

+### Delete-Old-SatDump.sh
+* *Set `abiSrcDir` and `emwinSrcDir` in scriptconfig.ini before running*

+Same as Delete-Old-Goestools.sh, but for data from SatDump.
+This version does not delete old admin text files since they aren't saved repeatedly, and it will not work for non-GOES satellites!

 ### Monitor-Recordings.sh
 * *Additional required system package: `inotify-tools`*
 * *Set `abiSrcDir` in scriptconfig.ini before running*

-Monitor-Recordings.sh file barely constitutes a script, but it can be used to monitor files as they are saved by goestools.
-Goesproc does output this information, but if you're running goesproc as a service, the information is hidden.
-I find that this script does a good job at verifying that goesproc is actually processing data.
+Monitor-Recordings.sh file barely constitutes a script, but it can be used to monitor files as they are saved by goestools/SatDump.
+Both satellite decoders do output this information, but if you're running them as a service, the information is hidden.
+I find that this script does a good job at verifying that your satellite decoder is actually processing data.

 Run manually as needed.